PAZHAM UNNIYAPPAM - baked!

 NOTES

-- I have not tried frying this batter like the traditional unniyappam.
+- I have not tried frying this batter in the traditional unniyappam style.
 I have always made this in the Babycakes maker.

 Comments